jymchng/simple-python-template/README.md

 |`TESTS_DIR`|The directory where your test files are located.
 This is where you will place your test cases to ensure your code functions as expected.
 Typically, this directory contains files that start with `test_` or end with `_test.py`.|

 ## Commands

+0. Decide on a Minimally Supported Python Version (MSPV), e.g. Python 3.8.
+This is because, you can code out your library using

 1. Run `init.sh`
 If you're on Windows, you should download Git bash.